Chi-SquareX/Healthcare_NLP_application/README.md

 The assessment of the fine-tuned LLAMA and Microsoft-BioGPT models entails an examination across various evaluation metrics including BLEU, ROUGE, BERT Score, Novelty, Diversity, and Levenshtein distance.
 The fine-tuned LLAMA model exhibits comparable performance to BioGPT in BERT Score and Levenshtein distance measures, while demonstrating superior performance in terms of Diversity metric when compared to BioGPT.

 ---

+# Combined Deployment

+This notebook contains the combined deployment of Fine-tuned LLAMA, RAG using Gemini and Prescription Parsing using PaddleOCR.